JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 ![](assets/head_gridlines.gif)

 Great!
-Now that we have the gridlines, let's add in our electrode!
+Now that we have the gridlines, let's add in our electrodes!

 We have to define our own function to create an electrode.
 The following code accomplishes this goal: